The Miles the Mutt Merit Award

 at NAC 2025

-The first MMM Award will be presented at the AKC National Agility Championship (NAC) in Tulsa, OK on Saturday, March 15th.
-The All American Dog with the highest cumulative score after all three Nationals rounds at each of the 5 measured jump heights will receive the MMM Award ribbon and a $100 donation to the dog rescue organization/shelter of their choice.
+The inaugural MMM Award was presented at the AKC National Agility Championship (NAC) in Tulsa, OK on Saturday, March 15th.
+The All American Dog with the highest cumulative score after all three Nationals rounds at each of the 5 regular jump heights receive the MMM Award ribbon and a $100 donation to the dog rescue organization/shelter of their choice.
+Congratulations to:

 The Future of